About “Data Error (Cyclic Redundancy Check)”

 Hope the instructions in this post can help you fix the cyclic redundancy check data error effectively.

 If you happen to know other ways to repair CRC error, don’t hesitate to let us know and we’ll update this guide.

 If you have any doubts or suggestions about MiniTool software, please leave them in the following comments zone or directly send them to [email protected].
 We will solve it as soon as possible.

 Data Error Cyclic Redundancy Check FAQ

 - Run the CHKDSK utility to do a basic check and automatically repair problems with files and folders.

 - Right-click the target drive you want to check.

-- Click Properties-> Tools.
+- Click Properties > Tools.

-- Click Check Now… under Error Checking.
+- Click Check under Error checking.